Fabian Ware: Imperial War Graves Commission

-In September 1917 Ware was given authority to wear the insignia of a commander of the Belgian Ordre de la Couronne.
+In September 1917 Ware was given authority to wear the insignia of a commander of the Belgian Order of the Crown.
 That month Belgium granted Britain land for cemeteries in perpetuity.
 Similar agreements were soon negotiated with Egypt, Italy, Serbia, and Greece.
 Once land for cemeteries and memorials had been guaranteed, the task of recording the details of the dead could fully begin.
 Around 587,000 graves had been identified and 559,000 soldiers listed as having no known grave by 1918.
 On 7 October 1918 Ware was given the temporary rank of major-general as director-general of the DGRE.